ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 #### Cancellation

-`retry` itself does not introduce any specific cancellation handling.
-If asynchronous code opts into cooperative cancellation by throwing an error, it has to make sure it handles this case in the retry strategy, by returning `.stop`, as this is a non-retryable error, usually.

-If you forget to do this, retrying will not be stopped, unless the given clock does cancel cooperatively by throwing (which at the time of writing both `ContinuousClock` and `SuspendingClock` do).
+`retry` does not introduce special cancellation handling.
+If your code cooperatively cancels by throwing, ensure your strategy returns `.stop` for that error.
+Otherwise, retries will continue unless the given clock throws on cancellation (which, at the time of writing, both `ContinuousClock` and `SuspendingClock` do).

 ### Backoff